ICELANDic tour with tents

 Látrabjarg – 14 km long cliff, up to 440 meters high, is the largest bird’s breeding ground in Europe and the westernmost point of Europe at the same time.

 We will land in Keflavik, a town located on the picturesque, but very severe Reykjanes Peninsula, near the capital of Iceland, Reykjavík.
 The first day will be devoted to the airport transfer and a short acclimatization.
-We will also repack the luggage and get familiar with the motorbikes.
+We will also get familiar with the cars.
 We will prepare for the journey starting the next day.

 Reykjavik – Ólafsvik, 240 km